abraham-leal/ccloud-schema-exporter/README.md

     	Url to the Destination Schema Registry Cluster -disallowList value
     	A comma delimited list of schema subjects to disallow.
 It also accepts paths to a file containing a list of subjects.
+  -fromLocalCopy
+    	Registers all local schemas written by getLocalCopy.
+Defaults to a folder (SchemaRegistryBackup) in the current path of the binaries.
   -getLocalCopy
     	Perform a local back-up of all schemas in the source registry.
 Defaults to a folder (SchemaRegistryBackup) in the current path of the binaries.
-  -getLocalCopyPath string
+  -localPath string
-    	Optional custom path for local copy.
+    	Optional custom path for local functions.
 This must be an existing directory structure.
   -noPrompt
     	Set this flag to avoid checks while running.
 Assure you have the destination SR to correct Mode and Compatibility.
   -scrapeInterval int